E3SM-Project/pace-docs/docs/source/getting-started.rst

 Getting-Started-Upload
 =====

+.. note::

+   The experiments executed on all E3SM supported supercomputers are automatically uploaded to PACE nightly.

+These instructions are applicable for manually uploading experiment data.
 First, download the pace upload client and run the client to upload experiments to PACE.

-.. note::

-   The experiments ran on supercomputers are automatically uploaded to the PACE.

 .. _tool: